Rudi Setiawan

 Rudi Setiawan (born January 13, 1993) is an Indonesian semi-professional footballer who plays as a winger for Liga 3 club Raga Negeri.
 He previously plays for Persija Jakarta and In the 2014 season, he was loaned to Martapura Persistence and perseverance play football deliver Rudi accomplishment, arguably very impressive for a player his age.
-In the football tournament Manchester United Preimer Cup 2008, Rudi won three awards, namely Best Midfielder, top scorer (13 goals), and Player of the Year.
+In the football tournament Manchester United Premier Cup 2008, Rudi won three awards, namely Best Midfielder, top scorer (13 goals), and Player of the Year.